Henry Shue

 Henry Greyson Shue (born March 24, 1940) is an American philosopher and Professor Emeritus of Politics and International Relations at Merton College of Oxford University.
 Previously he was Wyn and William Y Hutchinson Professor of Ethics & Public Life at Cornell University.
-Shue is best known for his book, Basic Rights: Subsistence, Affluence, and U.S. Foreign Policy.
+Shue is best known for his book, Basic Rights: Subsistence, Affluence, and U.S. Foreign Policy..
+Henry Shue was awarded the ASAP Lifetime Achievement Award by Academics Stand Against Poverty.